Skip to main content

 Ida Wilson

-Ida Wilson is an Oakland native and third year DrPH candidate.
+Ida Wilson is an Oakland native and DrPH candidate.
 She received a Master of Arts in Applied Anthropology from San José State University and a Bachelor of Science in Anthropology from UC Riverside.
 Ida has served as a Project Manager for the Center for Critical Public Health at the Institute for Scientific Analysis for several NIH- and Tobacco Related Disease Research Program-funded projects that investigated substance use among young adults in the Bay Area and in rural counties in Northern California.
 In addition to her duties as Project Manager, she also served as the Coordinator for the Center’s Internship program.
 Ida’s current research focuses on framing police violence as a public health issue by examining the experiences of Black and Latina women.
 Her additional research interests include health inequities, as well as the use of critical perspectives in examining public health issues by exploring the ways in which socio-structural systems contribute to health inequities for marginalized populations.

 Emily Winer